nate-brown/nate-brown/README.md

 I'm a passionate software developer from South Africa with 10+ years professional experience and enthralled with both front and backend web development.

-A little more about me...
+A little more about me:

 ```javascript
 const natebrown = {